Nico Hoerner Preview, Player Props: Cubs vs. Rockies

 Nico Hoerner At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 20th, his on-base percentage ranks 44th, and he is 117th in the league in slugging.
+- Among qualifying batters in baseball, he ranks 20th in batting average, 45th in on-base percentage, and 117th in slugging.

-- Hoerner enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .300.
+- Hoerner enters this game on a seven-game hitting streak.
+In his last outings, he's hitting .300.

+- In 74.1% of his 135 games this season, Hoerner has picked up at least one hit.
+He's also had 45 multi-hit games.

-- Looking at the 134 games he has played this year, he's homered in nine of them (6.7%), and in 1.5% of his trips to the dish.
+- He has gone deep in nine games this year (6.7%), homering in 1.5% of his trips to the dish.

-- Hoerner has had an RBI in 38 games this year (28.4%), including 16 multi-RBI outings (11.9%).
-He has also driven home three or more of his team's runs in five contests.
+- Hoerner has had an RBI in 38 games this year (28.1%), including 16 multi-RBI outings (11.9%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.